snekbeater/scrambpy/README.md

 ## Backdoor Free Code
 Code is easy to follow so feel free to check it for backdoors.
 You can even delete the encoded logo.

+# Roadmap
+Upcoming features in next releases:

+## Features that are working in dev
+- GnuPG Public Key Exchange and Scrambling with GnuPG Public Key System
+- Public Key Exchange Image (your "Business Card" with your public key)
+- Bug corrected in heavy & medium scrambler
+- Large chunks in data snake (> 65kB)
+- Tar.gz file handling in data snake

+## Features that are prototyped
+- JavaScript version for Website and Greasemonkey integration
+- 4 or 8 Bytes per Datablock instead of 1 Byte
+- ECC Error Correction

 # Examples

 ### Image region